microsoft/typespec/docs/cadl-for-openapi-dev.md

 ```

-You can a use the union operation to define the enum values inline, e.g.:
+Another is to use the union operation to define the enum values inline, e.g.:

 ```cadl
 status: "Running" | "Stopped" | "Failed"